-Judy Woodruff is the anchor and managing editor of the PBS NewsHour.
+Judy Woodruff was the anchor and managing editor of the PBS NewsHour.
 She has covered politics and other news for more than four decades at NBC, CNN and PBS.

 At PBS from 1983 to 1993, she was the chief Washington correspondent for the MacNeil/Lehrer NewsHour.
 From 1984 – 1990, she also anchored PBS' award-winning documentary series, "Frontline with Judy Woodruff."
 Moving to CNN in 1993, she served as anchor and senior correspondent for 12 years; among other duties, she anchored the weekday program "Inside Politics."
 She returned to the NewsHour in 2007, and in 2013, she and the late Gwen Ifill were named the first two women to co-anchor a national news broadcast.
 After Ifill's death, Woodruff was named sole anchor.
 From 2006 – 2013, Woodruff anchored a monthly program for Bloomberg Television, "Conversations with Judy Woodruff."
 In 2006, she was a visiting professor at Duke University's Terry Sanford Institute of Public Policy.
 In 2005, she was a visiting fellow at Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy.
 At NBC News, Woodruff was White House correspondent from 1977 to 1982.
 For one year after that she served as NBC's Today Show chief Washington correspondent.